dbca-wa/developer-guidance/README.md

 [Python](https://www.python.org/doc/essays/blurb/) is a general purpose programming language which is dynamically typed, interpreted, and known for its easy readability.
 General principles to be aware of when undertaking development of applications using Python:

-* Python 2.x/3.x - the two versions are very similar, but there are some important differences between them.
-Unless there is an essential business argument for using Python 2, new projects should _always_ be developed against a recent version of Python 3.
-Python 2.x will not be maintained after 2020.
+* Python 2.x/3.x - New projects should _always_ be developed against a recent version of Python 3.
+Notwithstanding the similarities, Python 2 is no longer maintained for the purposes of features or security.
 * Correct tool for the job - developers should be mindful of using Python where its strengths are greatest (rapid prototyping, versatility, portability, maintainability) versus other tools that may have advantages (SQL for database queries, command-line tools for file/text handling, JavaScript for DOM manipulation, etc.)

 For installation, most \*nix operating systems come with a version of Python installed which will probably be sufficient for learning.
 For usage instructions, see [this page](https://docs.python.org/3/using/index.html).
 For installation on Windows, see [this page](https://docs.python.org/3/using/windows.html).